adrianbj/ProcessAdminActions/README.md

 **Copy Field Content To Other Page**
 Copies the content from a field on one page to the same field on another page.

+**Copy Repeater Items To Other Page**
+Add the items from a Repeater field on one page to the same field on another page.

 **Copy Table Field Rows To Other Page**
 Add the rows from a Table field on one page to the same field on another page.